-One baby question we can help you answer is, “When can I start serving them beef and pork?”
+One baby question we can help you answer is, “When can I start serving them pork?”

-You may be surprised to learn babies can eat beef and pork as soon as they start eating solid foods, usually around 6 months old1.
+You may be surprised to learn babies can eat pork as soon as they start eating solid foods, usually around 6 months old1.

-And you can always feel-good feeding your baby Never Ever pork and Angus beef.
+And you can always feel-good feeding your baby Never Ever pork.

 What exactly does that mean?
 Never Ever is defined as: